-Contents

-Vectors.
+Contents Vectors.
 Notion of a vector space.
 Linear dependence and independence of vectors.
 Dot product of two vectors.
 Orthogonality of vectors.
 Cross product of two vectors.
 Scalar triple product of three vectors.
 Geometric interpretations, applications of vector products.
 Matrices, basic operations with matrices.
 Matrix products (Caley, Hadamard, Kronecker).
 Rank of a matrix.
 Equivalent matrices.
 Determinants and their properties.
 Determinants and matrix inversion.
 Systems of linear algebraic equations.
 Existence, uniqueness, number of solutions.
 Gauss's elimination method.
 Matrix form of a systems of linear algebraic equations.
 Cramer's method.
 Number sets: integer numbers, whole numbers, rational numbers, real numbers.
 Functions of one real variable.
 Basic notions and properties.
 Classification of functions of one real variable (even, odd, increasing, decaying, monotonic, etc.).
 Sequences.
 Limit of a sequence.
 Important limits of some sequences.
 Sequences and numerical series.
 Sum of infinite geometric series.

-Limit of a function (proper, improper, at improper points, left-sided, right-sided).
+Limit of a function (proper, improper, at improper points, left-sided, right- sided).
 Basic properties of limits.
 Direct evaluation of limits.
 Continuous functions.
 Some properties of continuous functions.
 Some important limits.
 Derivative of a function.
 Geometric and physical interpretation of derivatives.
 Direct evaluation of some functions.
 Derivative of a sum, product, ration of two functions.
 Derivative of a composite function.
 Derivative of an inverse function.
 Basic table of derivatives.
 Evaluation of limits using the L'Hospital rule.
 First-order derivative and intervals of monotonicity.
 Local extremes (local maximum and local minimum).
 The largest and the smallest value of a function in a closed interval.
 Second-order derivative, intervals of convexness and concaveness of a function.
 Points of inflection.
 Asymptotes.
 Vertical and horizontal asymptotes.
 Investigation of the behaviour of a function, function plotting based on such investigation.
 Primitive function (anti-derivative).
 Indefinite integral.
 Basic table of indefinite integrals.
 Properties of indefinite integrals.
 Basic rules of integration.
 Some typical methods for evaluating indefinite integrals.
-Integration by parts, integration by substitution of variables.
+Integration by parts, Integration by substitution of variables.
 Partial fraction decomposition.
 Definite integral, definition and properties.
-Geometric and physical interpretation.
-Newton-Leibniz formula.
-Applications of definite integrals (area, volume, distance, concentration, etc.)

-Assessment Methods

-Credit test and examination

-Continuous evaluation:

-100% participation on the practical exercise and active participation on the lecture.
-A student passes through the course and obtain the course-credit, provided he/she attains at least 16% of 30%.
+Geometric and physical (area volume distance concentration etc.) Accordent (area, volume, distance, concentration, etc.) Assessment wiethous 100% participation on the practical eversise and active participation on the lecture A student passes through the course and obtain the course credit preciare.
+A student passes through the course and obtain the course-cleuit, provided he/she attains at least 16% of 20%.
+During the semester two written provided he/she attains at least 16% of 30%.
+During the semester two written provided he/she attains at least 16% of 30%.
+During the semester two written tests will appear, each of them for 15 points at most. provided he/she attains at least 16% of 30%.
 During the semester two written tests will appear, each of them for 15 points at most.

-Final evaluation:

-A student passes through the exam, if he/she attains at least 36% from 70%.
-During the final written exam, at most 70 points can be obtained.
+Final evaluation: A student passes through the exam if he/she attains at least 36% from 70%